ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

     }
 </style>

-Alongside the high production value and the intense entertainment in-game, the 2025 osu!taiko World Cup featured **11** brand new [osu! originals](/wiki/Community/Bespoke_music).
-A wide variety of genres were covered and we are glad to see the featured artists listing fill up even further with catchy songs and tunes.
-Also very big shoutouts to the graphic designers and illustrators, that made the experience of those songs even better with high-quality backgrounds, storyboards and everything in between.
+Alongside the high production value and the intense entertainment in-game, the 2025 osu!taiko World Cup featured **11** brand-new [osu! originals](/wiki/Community/Bespoke_music).
+A wide variety of genres were covered and we are glad to see the Featured Artist listing fill up even further with catchy songs and tunes.
+Also very big shoutouts to the graphic designers and illustrators, who made the experience of those songs even better with high-quality backgrounds, storyboards and everything in between.

-Check out all the new originals below by listening to the previews, and check out the beatmaps themselves by clicking on their songs banners.
+Check out all the new originals below by listening to the previews, and check out the beatmaps themselves by clicking on their song banners.

 ### Round of 32